arazzaq-forgit/nl2app/README.md

 through the full pipeline and writes:
 - `eval/eval_results.json` — raw per-prompt log
 - `eval/eval_report.md` — summary table with success rate, repairs triggered, latency

-## Failure handling

-- **Vague prompts**: the Intent stage fills gaps with explicit, logged assumptions (`assumptions: [...]` field) rather than silently failing or guessing without a trace.
-- **Conflicting prompts**: flagged as `ambiguous: true` with an explanation in `ambiguity_notes`.
-If the conflict is severe enough that no entities could be extracted, the pipeline halts early with `status: "needs_clarification"` instead of generating a broken downstream schema.
-- **Schema/consistency failures**: handled by the Stage 4 targeted repair loop, capped at 3 rounds.
-Anything still unresolved after that is logged in `repair_log` with `action: "unresolved"` and surfaced in the API response as `status: "ok_with_warnings"`.

-## Cost vs quality tradeoff

-See `eval/eval_report.md` after running the eval suite for real numbers.
-Design choices:
-- Cheaper/faster model for Intent Extraction (simple parsing task, low risk of cost from errors propagating, since downstream stages can still catch issues).
-- Stronger model for architecture + schema generation (harder reasoning, errors here are more expensive to repair later).
-- Repair rounds capped at 3 to bound worst-case cost/latency on a single request.

 ## Project structure

 ```